 For years the mantra has been: get a college degree if you possibly can.
-It’s true that the benefits of a college degree generally outweigh the costs, but given the price, many students and their families are taking a closer look.
-Authors of a new report from the Brookings Institution conclude that college may not be the best investment for certain schools, specific fields of study, occupations and individuals.
+Indeed, the benefits of a college degree generally outweigh the costs, but given the price, many students and their families are taking a closer look.
+Authors of a new report from the Brookings Institution conclude that college may not be the best investment for certain schools, specific fields of study, occupations, and individuals.
 Those who start but don’t finish college seem to pay a particularly high price.
 The value of a bachelor’s degree and its alternatives for the 21st century’s labor market.

-The college industry is setup to convince people, from an early age, college is the goal.
-Well intentioned parents, high school counselors, friends, peers, and most everyone else says in order to succeed you need to go to college.
+The college industry is set up to convince people that from an early age, college is the goal.
+Well-intentioned parents, high school counselors, friends, peers, and almost everyone else says that you need college to succeed.
 It’s the common assumption of the land.

 Sounds great, right?

-But then you roll up to the doors of the college that you feel made a smart decision to let you in and attend and what you assume is helpful advice, might just not be so.
+But then you roll up to the doors of the college that you feel made a wise decision to let you in and attend and what you assume is helpful advice might not be so.

 There is no cog in the “You Need to Go to College” wheel that tells you to stop and rationally consider the financial burden you are about to undertake.

-And then you graduate and realize everything I just shared with you is right.
-You can’t unwind the clock and out of desperation some people contact me who can’t pay their student loans and are seriously contemplating ending their lives or leaving the United States for good to get out from under their massive and crushing student loan debt.
+And then you graduate and realize everything I just shared with you is correct.
+You can’t unwind the clock.
+Out of desperation, some people contact me who can’t pay their student loans and seriously contemplate ending their lives or leaving the United States for good to get out from under their massive and crushing student loan debt.

 If you are heading back to college as an adult, maybe that’s even worse for your financial future.
-Let’s say you graduate and you can’t earn enough additional money to continue retirement investing and servicing your student loans, you are setting yourself up to retire poorer.
+You graduate and can’t earn enough additional money to continue retirement investing and servicing your student loans; you are setting yourself up to retire poorer.
 I hear the grommet dog food tastes better.

-The bottom line here is just for you to think or help others think if the cost / benefit equation here is going to make sense and if you are going to follow a profession that requires you to have a college degree or specialized education.
+The bottom line here is just for you to think or help others ask if the cost/benefit equation here will make sense and if you are going to follow a profession that requires you to have a college degree or specialized education.

-If you can’t afford to pay cash for school and you are not going to be a nuclear scientist, maybe it’s worth exploring less expensive avenues like community college, internships, work experience, or even specialized trade education.
+If you can’t afford to pay cash for school and you will not be a nuclear scientist, maybe it’s worth exploring less expensive avenues like community college, internships, work experience, or even specialized trade education.